Covid in your area: What are the case rates like in the north and north-east?

 The below chart shows the case rates for each neighbourhood in Aberdeen.

-All of Aberdeen’s 49 neighbourhoods saw an increase in Covid case rates compared to last week.
-Only two neighbourhoods recorded seven day case rates below 1,000 per 100,000 population, with rates in the 900s.
+In Aberdeen, the neighbourhoods with the highest case rates were Bucksburn South, Kincorth, Leggat and Nigg South and Cummings Park.

-The three neighbourhoods in the city with the highest case rates were Denmore, Bucksburn South and Kingswells.
+However, most case rates have decreased this week compared to last week.

-Last week, the top three neighbourhoods were Denmore, Kingswells and City Centre West.
+Last week, the top three neighbourhoods were Denmore, Bucksburn South and Kingswells.

 What are case rates like in Aberdeenshire?